the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 }
 ~~~~~~~

-From here we will continue with the terminology after we went through the different kinds of selectors.
+Let's finish up with the terminology after we went through the different kinds of selectors in CSS.
 A **declaration** in CSS consists of property and property value.
 In our example, the property is `color`, the property value is `red` (which comes with many other options), and the declaration is `color: red;`.
 Every declaration has a mandatory `:` which separates the property from the property value and a `;` to end a declaration.

 ![](images/css-anatomy.png)